CLLB Dispute Resolution Services

 What Is “Alternative Dispute Resolution”?

 There are several types of dispute resolution, and mediation is just one of these.
 Other types of dispute resolution include arbitration and negotiated settlement.
 These are all referred to as “alternative dispute resolution” because they are paths to resolving conflicts that can eliminate the need for lawsuits and trials in front of a judge.
-Alternative dispute resolutions are often collaborative and designed to reach solutions that everyone can feel okay about.
+Alternative dispute resolutions are often collaborative and designed to reach solutions that everyone can agree upon and accept.
 They are also quicker, less expensive and more private than trials.

 How Long Does Mediation Typically Take?

-Statistically, most mediation cases last only a day or two, according to FindLaw.
-This is partly because mediation is less cumbersome than litigation, but is also because people typically take smaller disputes to mediation and save really large, complex claims for litigation.
-Larger business and divorce/custody mediation may last significantly longer – weeks even – but this is still much quicker than traditional litigation.
-The lawyers at Church, Langdon, Lopp, Banet Law can give you a better idea about the time it may take for your specific civil case.
+Statistically, most mediation cases last between a half day to a full day, some longer.
+Mediation is less cumbersome and time-consuming than litigation, which can last weeks, months and even years.
+The lawyers at Church, Langdon, Lopp, Banet Law can give you a better idea about the time it may take to mediate your specific civil case.
 Please contact us at (812) 725-8224.

 How Much Does Civil Mediation Cost?

 Private mediators generally charge by the hour.
-Many cases are resolved in only a few hours.
+Many cases are resolved in less than a day.
 In addition to the cost of the mediator, each party must pay the fee of the party’s lawyer for assistance provided at the mediation.
 The mediator may initially request that each side pay a deposit equal to half of the expected fee, but the parties may later negotiate for a different payment schedule.

 What Does the Mediation Process Look Like?

-While there is no formal mediation process, FindLaw states that typically mediation will follow these steps:
+While there is no formal mediation process, mediation will typically follow these steps:

 - The mediator will introduce himself or herself and make some opening comments about the rules and goals of mediation.